Making the most from your degree

 It is never too early to think about your career!

-It may seem a long way off, but your time will go quickly, and many graduate schemes open and close in the first term of your final year.
+It may seem a long way off, but your time at university will go quickly, and many graduate schemes open and close in the first term of your final year.

 You can do a few things now to make a real difference to your applications later: